developer-portal/content/tech/languages/nodejs/modules.md

 ## Using modules

-To be able to require() installed modules, you must first explicitly link them.
+npm allows using require() only on locally installed modules.
+If you want to require() modules installed by dnf, you need to type:

 ```
-$ sudo link express
+$ npm link express
 ```

-If you really want this behavior, you can set $NODE_PATH as follows:
+or to load global modules by default, you can set $NODE_PATH as follows:

 ```
 export NODE_PATH=/usr/lib/node_modules